Discrete Chi-Square Method discovers solar forcing in El Ni\~no time series: The Pacific Ocean as a bolometer measuring the solar dynamo light curve in real-time: Methods

+\Ki Of these model parameters, all $P_i=1/f_i$ and all $M_k$ estimates are among the free parameters $\beta$. \Ki However, the $A_i$, $t_{\mathrm{i,min,1}}$, $t_{\mathrm{i,min,2}}$, $t_{\mathrm{i,max,1}}$ and $t_{\mathrm{i,max,2}}$ model parameters depend on $\beta$ values. \Ki The analytical solutions for these model parameters are simple for pure sines $(K_2=1)$, but become quite complicated for double waves $(K_2=2)$. \Ki Clearly, the analytical solution for the errors of DCM model parameters would be tedious. \Ki The analytical solution for the model error

+would be practically impossible because the number of DCM model free parameters is large, especially if the data contains many signals.

-We use the bootstrap technique to estimate the DCM model parameter errors \citep{Efr86}.
-The tested bootstrap frequencies are the same as in the short search.
-Our TSPA- and CPS-methods applied the same bootstrap tehnique \citep{Jet99,Leh11}.
-We select a random sample $\bm{\epsilon}^*$ from the residuals $\bm{\epsilon}$ of the DCM model (Equation \ref{EqResiduals}).
-Any $\epsilon_i$ value can be chosen to the $\bm{\epsilon}^*$ sample as many times as the random selection happens to favour it.
-We create numerous {\it artificial} bootstrap data samples
+\Ki We use the computational statistical bootstrap technique \citep{Efr86} to solve the above-mentioned analytical problems. \Ki In our bootstrap, the tested frequencies are the same as in the short search. \Ki We select a random sample $\bm{\epsilon}^*$ from the residuals $\bm{\epsilon}$ of DCM model (Equation \ref{EqResiduals}). \Ki Any $\epsilon_i$ value can be chosen to the $\bm{\epsilon}^*$ sample as many times as the random selection happens to favour it. \Ki We create $J=1, 2, ..., n_{\mathrm{B}}$ residual random samples $\bm{\epsilon}^*_{J}$.
+Every $\bm{\epsilon}^*_{J}$ sample gives one {\it artificial} bootstrap data set

-Each $\bm{y}^*$ sample gives one estimate for every DCM model parameter.
-For each particular model parameter, the bootstrap error estimate is the standard deviation of all estimates obtained from all $\bm{y}^*$ samples.